-Descriptor Method Expected Destr.
-Target Advantages Limits References response/factors species Density (shoots · m -2) No. of shoots counted within a square frame (fixed dimension and depth) by divers.
-The square size depends on the species meadow density.
-For P. oceanica is 40 cm x 40 cm Reduction Turbidity, mechanical impacts (e.g., anchoring) No All Easy to measure Low-cost Can be measured at all depths Classification scale available for Po Strong variability with depth Long acquisition time for densities over 800 shoots Many replicates necessary to evaluate meadow heterogeneity Considerable risk of error if: a) surveyor is inexperienced; b) high density; c) small sized species.
+Descriptor Method Expected response/factors Destr.
+Target species Advantages Limits References Density (shoots · m -2 ) No. of shoots counted within a square frame ( a quadrate of fixed dimension) by divers.
+The square size depends on the seagrass species and on the meadow density .
+For P. oceanica the most adopted sizes are 40 cm × 40 cm and 20 cm × 20 cm Reduction Turbidity, mechanical impacts (e.g., anchoring) No All • Easily measured Low-cost Can be measured at all depths Classification scale available for Po Strong variability with depth Long acquisition time for densities over 800 shoots Many replicates necessary to evaluate meadow heterogeneity Considerable risk of error if: a) surveyor is inexperienced; b) high density; c) small sized species.
 In this latter case in situ counting can be replaced by sampling over a given area and the counting can be done in the lab. (destructive technique) Duarte and Kirkman (2001); Pergent-Martini et al. (2005); Pergent et al. (2008); Annex 1 Cover (in %) Average percentage of the surface area occupied (in vertical projection) by meadow in relation to the surface area observed.
 Various methods to measure the cover in situ by divers or in lab. (photos or video, visual estimation).
-Variable observation surface area (0.16 to 625 m 2), visualised by quadrate or transparent plate Reduction Turbidity No All Rapid On photos, possibility of comparison over time and less errors due to subjectivity All depths Estimated also from aerial images or sonograms at large scale Strong seasonal and bathymetric variability Comparison of data obtained using different methods and different observation surface areas is not always reliable due to the fractal nature of cover Sampling strategy and design must include proper spatial variability High subjectivity of in situ estimations Buia et al. (2004); Pergent- Martini et al. (2005); Boudouresque et al. (2006); Romero et al. (2007); Montefalcone (2009) Descriptor Method Expected response/factors Destr.
-Target species Advantages Limits References
+Variable observation surface area (0.16 to 625 m ), visualised by a quadrat e or transparent plate Reduction Turbidity No All • Rapid On photos, possibility of comparison over time and less errors due to subjectivity All depths Estimated also from aerial images or sonograms at large scale Strong seasonal and bathymetric variability Comparison of data obtained using different methods and different observation surface areas is not always reliable due to the fractal nature of cover Sampling strategy and design must include proper spatial variability High subjectivity of in situ estimations Buia et al. (2004); Pergent- Martini et al. (2005); Boudouresque_et al. (2006); Romero et al. (2007); Montefalcone (2009)

-Percentage of plagiotropic rhizomes Counting of plagiotropic rhizomes in a given surface area (e.g., 40 cm x 40 cm, which can be visualised by a quadrate) • Increase Mechanical impacts (e.g., anchoring, fishing gear) No Cn, Po • Easy, rapid and low-cost Classification scale available for Po • Mainly used at shallow depths (0-20 m) Boudouresque et al. (2006); Annex 1 Plant Leaves surface area (cm 2 · shoot), and other phenological measures Counting and measuring the length and width of different types of leaves in each shoot (10 to 20 shoots) • Reduction of leaves surface area (Po) for overgrazing and human impacts Increase in the length of leaves (Po, Cn) for nutriments enhancement Yes All • Easy, rapid and low-cost Possibility to measure the length of adult leaves (most external leaves) in situ to avoid sampling Classification scale available for Po • Strong seasonal variability Strong individual variability and necessity to measure (and sample) an adequate number of shoots Giraud (1977, 1979); Lopez y Royo et al. (2010b); Orfanidis et al. (2010); Annex 1 Necrosis on leaves (in %) Percentage of leaves with necrosis, through observation in lab. • Increase Increased contaminants concentration Yes Ро • Easy, rapid and low-cost • Necrosis is very rare in some sectors of the Mediterranean (e.g., Corsica littoral) Romero et al. (2007) State of the apex Percentage of leaves with broken apex • Increase Overgrazing, mechanical impacts (e.g., anchoring) No Ро • Easy, rapid and low-cost Specific marks of the bit of some animals are easily recognisable • Not informative of the grazing pressure in the case of strong hydrodynamism and on old leaves Boudoresque and Meinesz (1982)
+Descriptor Method Expected response/factors Destr.
+Target species Advantages Limits References Percentage of plagiotropic rhizomes Counting of plagiotropic rhizomes in a given surface area (e.g., 40 cm $\times$ 40 cm, which can be visualised by a quadrat e ) Increase Mechanical impacts (e.g., anchoring, fishing gear) No Cn, Po • Easy, rapid and low-cost Classification scale available for Po • Mainly used at shallow depths (0-20 m) Boudouresque et al. (2006); Annex 1 Individual (plan t ) Leaves surface area (cm · shoot), and other phenological measures Counting and measuring the length and width of different types of leaves in each shoot (10 to 20 shoots) Reduction of leaves surface area (Po) for overgrazing and human impacts Increase in the length of leaves (Po, Cn) for nutriments enhancement Yes All • Easy, rapid and low-cost Possibility to measure the length of adult leaves (most external leaves) in situ to avoid sampling Classification scale available for Po Strong seasonal variability Strong individual variability and necessity to measure (and sample) an adequate number of shoots Destructive sampling Giraud (1977, 1979); Lopez y Royo et al. (2010b); Orfanidis et al. (2010); Annex 1 Necrosis on leaves (in %) Percentage of leaves with necrosis, through observation in lab.
+Increase Increased contaminants concentration Yes Ро • Easy, rapid and low-cost Necrosis is very rare in some sectors of the Mediterranean (e.g., Corsica littoral) Destructive sampling Romero et al. (2007) State of the apex Percentage of leaves with broken apex Increase Overgrazing, mechanical impacts (e.g., anchoring) No Ро • Easy, rapid and low-cost Specific marks of the bit of some animals are easily recognizable Not informative of the grazing pressure in the case of strong hydrodynamism and on old leaves Boudoresque and Meinesz (1982)